Art is coming to Durham!

 And to get you excited for this weekend, here is the proposal I got from Julia:

 For this project, I would like to explore the back-story of one of Durham’s downtown properties, emphasizing both the town’s history and its continuing renaissance.
 The property that I am interested in working with is located at 106 W. Parrish Street, a 3-story brick building with boarded windows.

 106 W. Parrish Street has housed a wide variety of businesses throughout the years (built in 1908), but most notably was part of Black Wall Street— a highly street renowned for a large number of black-owned businesses in a time when that was quite rare.
-According to the Durham City website, 106 W. Parrish Street was “[b]uilt originally to serve as the “[NC] Mutual [Life] Annex,” …[and] became home to a weekly newspaper, The Durham Reformer and The North Carolina Mutual, a monthly newspaper.
+According to the Durham City website, 106 W. Parrish Street was “[b]uilt originally to serve as the “[NC] Mutual [Life] Annex,” …[and] became home to online blackjack with people a weekly newspaper, The Durham Reformer and The North Carolina Mutual, a monthly newspaper.
 B&J Rose Furniture was also on the ground floor”.
 Also, according to anecdotal information from the current owner of the building, the property slowly slipped into decline and even housed a brothel before being condemned in the 1990s.

 What I am looking to explore and share about this building is how varied and informative each building’s history is within the greater context of a city.
 Considering how many buildings no longer even exist in the once-vibrant downtown of Durham, it is interesting to consider what these buildings have seen, how that change effects current citizens, and how we can honor the passing of time.